-This integrated neuropsychiatric approach is ideal for patients with neurologic disorders such as multiple sclerosis, movement disorders, dementia, epilepsy, tumor, stroke, and head trauma who are experiencing difficulties with, or changes in, cognition, emotion, perception or behavior, either as a direct result of the neuropathology or as part of the individual’s response to it.
+This integrated neuropsychiatric approach is ideal for patients with dementia, multiple sclerosis, movement disorders, epilepsy, tumor, stroke and head trauma who are experiencing difficulties with, or changes in, cognition, emotion, perception or behavior, either as a direct result of the neuropathology or as part of the individual’s response to it.
 It also allows for a comprehensive evaluation of possible neurologic contributions to an atypical psychiatric condition.

 The clinical services of the Center for Brain/Mind Medicine include:

 Evaluation by a psychiatrist subspecialist with specialized training in brain-behavior relationships, who assesses psychiatric and behavioral symptoms due to brain injury or dysfunction and then develops psychopharmacological and behavioral intervention strategies.

 Evaluation by a neurologist who assesses and integrates neurologic, medical, and neuropsychological information to formulate a comprehensive treatment plan.

 Our team has two dually-trained physicians with post-graduate specialization in Neurology and Psychiatry and 12 with subspecialty certification in Behavioral Neurology and Neuropsychiatry who can provide a comprehensive and integrated evaluation of complex clinical presentations with symptoms lying at the interface between these specialties.